 Financial and Government-Issued Identification Numbers

-We recognize that there are certain pieces of sensitive personal information can, if made public, put you at greater risk for identity theft, financial fraud, and other harm.
+We recognize that certain pieces of sensitive personal information can, if made public, put you at greater risk for identity theft, financial fraud, and other harm.

 When it will help keep you safe and avoid harm, we may remove personal information from Google Search results.